collective/slc.quickchange/README.txt

 Search and Replace for Plone
 ============================

-This package adds a view @@search_replace, that lets the user perform search & replace operation.
+This package adds a view @@search-replace, that lets the user perform search & replace operations.
 Available options:

 - Recursive: If selected, not only the current object, but all children are searched as well
-- For all languages: search not only the current object, but all translations of it as well
+- For all languages: search not only the current object, but all translations of it as well (LinguaPlone is required)
 - Use regular expression syntax: don't perform literal string matching, but use python's regex
 - Ignore case: case insensitive search (only for regex)
 - Dotall: search multiple lines (only for regex)

-And there are two action:
+And there are two actions:

 - Search only: will list all matching documents found, nothing gets modified
 - Replace: do the actual replacement